Children & Youth

 We invite you to visit our Atrium (a prepared environment)!

-Children ages four through nine are welcome to join together during the 10:30 service in the parish hall for Kids Gospel Time, which is generally available on the days when Sunday School doesn't meet.
+During the summer, all children ages four through nine are welcome to join together during the 10:30 service in the parish hall for Kids Gospel Time, which is generally available during the summer, when Sunday School doesn't meet.
 Kids Gospel Time is a simplified presentation of the Gospel.
 Kids Gospel Time allows children to examine the Gospel story and reflect on how it impacts their lives.
 Kid's Gospel Time leaders will lead children out of the sanctuary during the 10:30 service - just look for the purple and gold banner!

 DOES YOUR CHILD HAVE SPECIAL NEEDS?